Fanaticaj/ftp-server-client/README.md

 - The `PUT` command functionality is to upload a file from the client to the server.
 - The client sends the `PUT` command along with the file name and size to the server.
 - It then reads the file and sends its data in chunks to the server.
-- The client waits for an acknowledgment after sending each chunk.
 - Once the file transfer is complete, the client prints a confirmation message.

 #### 2. GET